Squatting position: Urinating and defecating

 The squatting defecation posture involves squatting by standing with the knees and hips sharply bent and the bare buttocks suspended near the ground.
 Squat toilets are designed to facilitate this posture and are common in various parts of the world.

-When not urinating into a toilet, squatting is the easiest way for a female to direct the urine stream.
-If done this way, the urine will go forward.
-Some women use one or both hands to focus the direction of the urine stream, which is more easily achieved while in the squatting position.

-A partial squatting position (or "hovering") while urinating is often done to avoid sitting on a potentially contaminated toilet seat, but it may leave urine behind in the bladder and it is not good for the pelvic floor.
+A partial squatting position (or "hovering") while urinating is often done to avoid sitting on a potentially contaminated toilet seat, but it may leave urine behind in the bladder and it is not good for the pelvic floor muscles.

+Canids often urinate in a squatting position, but usually raise their legs while scent marking.

 Health

+In East Asian cultures such as Chinese, Japanese, Korean and Vietnamese, postures with high flexion including kneeling and squatting are used more often in daily activities, while in North America, people kneel or squat less frequently in daily activities, unless for occupational, religious, or leisure practices.
+The favored style of those high flexion postures also differs among ethnic groups.
+While Caucasians tend to flex the forefoot when kneeling or squatting, East Asians are more likely to keep the foot flat on the ground.

+In the two common styles of kneeling, the plantarflexed kneel and the dorsiflexed kneel, the lead leg may experience higher adduction and flexion moment, which is associated with increased knee joint loads.

 Risk of osteoarthritis

 There is increased incidence of knee osteoarthritis among squatters who squat for hours a day for many years.
 There is evidence that sustained squatting may cause bilateral peroneal nerve palsy.
 A common name for this affliction is squatter's palsy although there may be reasons other than squatting for this to occur.
-For richer societies who rarely squat, squatting as a different posture may bring health benefits.
+For societies who rarely squat, squatting as a different posture may bring health benefits.